gogata05/SoftUni-CSharp-Basics-October-2022/README.md

 ### 🎓 Course Link - [Here](https://softuni.bg/trainings/3871/programming-basics-with-csharp-october-2022)

-Welcome to the JS Applications course!
-This course will equip participants with the knowledge and skills required to work with JavaScript applications.
-Throughout this course, you will delve into various aspects of web development,NoSQL databases,MongoDB,Mongoose,Express
+Welcome to the C# Basics Course!
+Throughout this course, you will learn: datatypes, loops, if-else and many more.

 #### Skills You Will Gain